 - could

+be seen.
 It was simply a mass of these fresh-water

 shells, with a few Melania inquinata, of